 So he increased the volume of his phone in anticipation of the great bad news.
-Then he lifted the big powered speaker and carried it to the foot of the powerful iron overhead platform carrying four large plastic tanks.
-Normally, he only directed two or three youths in mounting it.
-But tonight, a fifty something year old man in the middle of the night would be carrying a speaker the size of a small fridge up fifty feet.
+Then he lifted the big powered speaker and carried it to the foot of the powerful iron overhead platform carrying four large plastic water tanks.
+Normally, he only directed as two or three youths mounted it.
+But tonight, a fifty-something-year-old man in the middle of the night would be carrying a speaker the size of a small fridge up fifty feet.

-There was a ladder framework in the tank, to carry the speaker up the ladder he needed to be genius, he was genius.
+There was a ladder framework built for reaching the tanks.
+To carry the speaker up the ladder he needed to be a genius, he became a genius.
 He got his wife’s wrapper, put the speaker on his back and tied it like you would tie a child but twice as strongly.
-With a torchlight in his mouth despite a full moon, and another wrapper on his shoulder, he began to climb to his death.
+With a torchlight in his mouth despite a full moon and another wrapper on his shoulder, he began to climb to his death.

 Held on the air by this second wrapper, he loosed the knot of the wrapper holding the speaker on his back, the speaker began a treacherous slide, he grabbed it.
 His plan was to push the electronic with his left knuckle into his right arm then use both hands to place it between the two rows of tanks.
 Easy.
 But as he sent his left hand behind, his supporting wrapper groaned, he quickly grabbed an iron.
 The shaking was too much for him, the speaker began to descend, he dived after it and grabbed nothing, but he had dived above the wrapper line and began to fall head first.
 But his ankles miraculously got twined in the wrapper, so he was suspended in the air between the devil and the red soil, dangling like a helpless lizard with its tail tied to a tree branch.